mellyhub/tft-app/CONTEXT.md

 - /renderer
   - index.html
   - style.css
-  - renderer.js (UI logic, clipboard export/import, paste handling, lastEdited handling)
+  - renderer.js (UI logic, clipboard export/import, paste handling, lastEdited handling, basic tag support)
 - /data
   - notes.json (auto-created)
   - /images (saved pasted/imported images)

 ## Developer notes
+- Tags are simple strings and are not validated — you'll label comps manually as you prefer.
+- Tag filter is case-insensitive when matching; tag chips preserve original casing.
+- Imported comps will keep any tags they include; new comps are created with an empty tags array by default.
-- Clipboard JSON export/import embeds images as base64; convenient for single copy/paste flows but can create large clipboard payloads.
+- The clipboard JSON export/import still includes images as base64; tags are included in exported comp objects.
-- Imported images are written to /data/images; names are collision-safe (renamed if needed) and notes HTML is updated best-effort to point to the new filenames.
-- The renderer expects a main process IPC handler 'save-image' to persist pasted images; ensure main.js implements this.
-- Restart the app after pulling changes so IPC handlers and renderer changes are active.
+- Consider adding an explicit UI to edit tags per comp later (currently tags must be added by editing the comp's notes JSON or via a future UI).

 ## Running
 - npm install (if dependencies added)